 Australia's turnover rate is 23% within the first 12 months, costing $3.8 billion in lost productivity and a further $385 million in avoidable recruitment costs.

 There are also those pesky hidden costs.
 High turnover impacts employee morale and productivity, and can compromise client relationships.
 Of course, the true costs are often hard to measure, with many organizations ill-equipped to track areas of loss.

-If you're by the the staggeringly high costs of high employee turnover, get ready for another shock...
+If you're surprised by the the staggeringly high costs of high employee turnover, get ready for another shock...

 Statistics suggest most workers who leave could have been retained!

 A report by the Society of Human Resource Management reports that 77% of workers who quit could have indeed been persuaded to stay.